DOI-USGS/planetary-sdi/content/moon/strategy/roadmap.md

 ### Objective 4
-Maintain, in conjunction with the Lunar community, a living inventory of foundational and framework data products including quantitative (e.g., positional accuracy, resolution, data producer) and qualitative (e.g., fitness-for-use) metadata.
+Maintain, in conjunction with members of the lunar exploration community, a living inventory of foundational and framework data products including quantitative (e.g., positional accuracy, resolution, data producer) and qualitative (e.g., fitness-for-use) metadata.
 This includes setting a standard for metadata to be reported for all data products managed under the Lunar SDI organization.

 #### Anticipated Outcomes
-Maintaining a living inventory of foundational and framework data products will benefit the Lunar data community by simplifying the search and discovery process.
-Collecting these data into a single clearinghouse, with descriptive and standards compliant metadata, allows the community to know what data products exist, the accuracy of those products, and whether they meet the needs of that use case.
-In addition, such an inventory allows NASA, mission teams, and data producers to identify gaps in knowledge that could be filled through future efforts.
+A publicly accessible living inventory of foundational and framework data products that simplifies the search and discovery process.

 #### Approach
 Our primary approach is to build on the efforts of {{< cite "Laura:2021ess" >}} and findings from the [Lunar Critical Data Products Specific Action Team](https://www.lpi.usra.edu/mapsit/standup-committees/LCDP-SAT-REPORT-20211110.pdf) (2021) use this information as an initial assessment of the publicly available foundational and framework data products for the moon.
 We will also engage data producers to determine interest in contributing to this SDI and determine the process to contribute additional data products.
 As additional data products are published in the literature or through community data portals/catalogs (e.g., the Planetary Data System), we will include them in our inventory, link to the publicly available products, and assess including them in this SDI.